ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 initial cookie exchange and interject forged messages with a valid cookie to continue with the handshake.
-A similar issue exists with the authorization information endpoint where the resource server needs to keep valid cookies until their expiry.
+A similar issue exists with the authorization information endpoint where the resource server needs to keep valid access tokens until their expiry.
 Adversaries can fill up the constrained resource server's internal storage for a very long time with interjected or otherwise retrieved valid access tokens.